JoshAmpofo/bioinformatics/compbio_ml_projects/pathogen_classifier/README.md

-# Pathogen Classifier
+# OpenViroTax

-ML-based viral genome classifier for Infectious diseases in Africa
+A confidence-based viral-family classifier

 > ⚠️ **Under active rework — OpenViroTax-Africa (June 2026).** This project is
 > being rebuilt as **OpenViroTax**: a *confidence-calibrated, abstaining,